Guided School Tours

 Email us for more information.

-Major funding for school tours is provided by Wells Fargo, the Fulton County Board of Commissioners under the guidance of the Fulton County Arts Council, The Frances Wood Wilson Foundation, The Connolly Family Foundation, and Nordstrom.
+Major funding for school tours is provided by Wells Fargo, the Fulton County Board of Commissioners under the guidance of the Fulton County Arts Council, The Frances Wood Wilson Foundation, The Connolly Family Foundation, The Sara Giles Moore Foundation, and Nordstrom.